 If the custodian or the trades technician assigned to the area cannot fix the problem, or if a part needs to be ordered, the work request will be forwarded to the central shop for scheduling.

-Work requests which require more specialized attention, such as lack of air conditioning or heat, should be reported to the appropriate Resident Assistant (RA), Resident Manager (RM), or Resident Life Coordinator (RLC) who will, in turn, screen these requests before forwarding them to Facilities for action.
+Work requests which require more specialized attention, such as lack of air conditioning or heat, should be reported to the appropriate Resident Assistant (RA), Resident Manager (RM), or Community Director who will, in turn, screen these requests before forwarding them to facilities for action.